codlark/cls-docs/docs/Syntax.md

 ## List Syntax

 A list is multiple values taken as a single value.
-Lists are surrounded by `(` and `)` and list items are separated by `:`.
-A list with no inner text is functionally identical to a list containing only the blank macro.
-If an empty list is needed, CLS recognizes a single `:` as an empty list.
+Lists are surrounded by `(` and `)` and list items are separated by `,`.
+If the last value in a list is blank then it isn't added to the list.
+If a blank value is needed as the last value, a `,` should be put after it.

-    (red: blue: yellow: green: black: white)
-    (12: 345: 2: 56: 76: 23: 4)
+    (red, blue, yellow, green, black, white)
+    (1, 345, 2, 56, 7, 23, 4)
     (a single item)
     ()
+    # empty list
     ([])
-    # those two mean the same thing
-    :
+    # also empty
+    ([],)
+    # this one contains a single blank value

 ## Strings